Skip to content

 What Does Gold Partner Status Actually Require?

 Only 48% of digital initiatives meet or exceed their business outcome targets (Gartner, 2024).
-Understanding what Gold status does and doesn’t guarantee helps you make better decisions.
+Knowing what Gold status actually measures (and doesn’t) helps you make a better call.

 Project track record.
-At least 20 completed projects that have gone live within the past 24 months.
-This proves the partner actively delivers — not just trains and certifies.
+At least 20 completed go-live projects in the past 24 months.
+This proves you’re actively delivering, not just training people and collecting badges.

 Customer satisfaction.
-A minimum score of 4.0 out of 5.0 on SAP’s customer satisfaction surveys.
-This is self-reported but verified by SAP.
+A minimum 4.0 out of 5.0 on SAP’s satisfaction surveys.
+Self-reported but SAP does verify.

 Specialisations.
-At least 4 declared specialisations (e.g., SAP Sales Cloud, SAP Commerce Cloud, SAP BTP) with at least 2 customer references per specialisation.
-This demonstrates depth, not just breadth.
+At least 4 declared specialisations (think SAP Sales Cloud, Commerce Cloud, BTP) with at least 2 customer references each.
+Shows depth, not just a thin spread.

 How Do You Verify a Partner’s Status?

 SAP Partner Finder.
-The SAP Partner Finder tool lets you search by partner name, location, and product competency.
-It shows the current partnership tier, certified specialisations, and geographic coverage.
-If a partner claims Gold status but doesn’t appear in Partner Finder, ask why.
+The SAP Partner Finder tool lets you search by name, location, and product competency.
+It shows the current tier, certified specialisations, and geographic coverage.
+If someone claims Gold but doesn’t show up in Partner Finder, that’s your cue to ask uncomfortable questions.

 Direct references.
-The most reliable verification isn’t a tool — it’s a phone call.
-Ask the partner for 2-3 client references for projects similar to yours.
-Speak to the project sponsor or CIO directly.
-Ask: Did it go live on time?
-Did the budget hold?
-Would you use them again?
+Honestly, the best verification isn’t a tool.
+It’s picking up the phone.
+Ask for 2-3 client references on projects similar to yours.
+Talk to the project sponsor directly.
+Did it go live on time?
+Did budget hold?
+Would they do it again?
+Those 20-minute calls will tell you more than any badge ever will.

 Does Gold Status Predict Project Quality?

 Organisations that engage experienced ERP consultants report an 85% success rate (Panorama Consulting, 2025).
-Note: it says “experienced consultants,” not “Gold partners.”
+Nota bene: that says “experienced consultants.”
+Not “Gold partners.”

-The honest answer: partner tier correlates with organisational capability but doesn’t guarantee individual project quality.
-Here’s why.
+Here’s the honest answer: partner tier correlates with organisational capability.
+It does not predict individual project quality.

-A Gold or Platinum partner with 500 SAP consultants has tremendous bench strength.
-But your project gets 3-4 of those people.
-If those 3-4 are junior consultants learning V2 on your budget, the Gold badge on the partner’s website doesn’t help you.
+Think about it.
+A Gold or Platinum partner with 500 consultants has massive bench strength.
+But your project gets 3 or 4 of those people.
+If those 3 or 4 are junior folks learning V2 on your budget, the Gold badge on their homepage isn’t doing a thing for you.

 • Named team composition.
-Who specifically works on your project, and what have they delivered before?
+Who specifically will be on your project?
+What have they shipped?

 • V2 delivery count.
-How many completed V2 projects (not C4C/V1) has the assigned team delivered?
+How many completed V2 projects (not C4C, not V1) has the assigned team done?

 • Go-live track record.
-What percentage of their projects went live on the committed date?
+What percentage went live on the committed date?

 • Integration capability.
-Do they have in-house BTP developers, or do they subcontract?
+In-house BTP developers, or are they subcontracting that part?

 • Methodology discipline.
-Do they follow SAP Activate with iterative delivery, or waterfall?
+SAP Activate with iterative delivery, or waterfall blueprinting for months before you see anything?

 FAQ